 The programs of the GRCA are classified into 5 areas.
-The budget format reflects the program areas into categories 1, 2, and 3 which are reflected in the Program and Services Inventory which has been attached at the end of the budget.
+The budget format reflects the program areas into categories 1, 2 and 3, which are reflected in the Programs and Services Inventory and has been attached at the end of the budget.
 This inventory was finalized and approved by the Board of Directors at the September 21, 2023 meeting.